Laura-Kam/my-tech-community/README.md

 ## Instructions for users of the app

-Clone the application, install dependencies: Express, express-handlebars, MySQL2, Dotenv, Sequelize, connect-session-sequelize and bcrypt.package.
+Clone the application, install dependencies: Express, express-handlebars, express-session, MySQL2, Dotenv, Sequelize, connect-session-sequelize and bcrypt.package.
 Run the schema and then seeds.sql files.
 Seeding can be done through 'npm run seed' Then run the app using node server.js using 'npm start'.

 ## Features of the project